 When I hit that bottom.
 Then for a couple of months, I just ran on momentum on my own.
 “I know I need to stay sober.
 This is serious” But after a couple of months, I really wanted to drink bad again.

-The miracle for me started raising my hand and admitting being honest in front of a whole group of people saying “Yes, I really did want to drink today, I barely got to this AA meeting sober and I’m going to drink tomorrow”.
+It was a miracle for me to start raising my hand and admitting to being honest in front of a whole group of people saying, “Yes, I really did want to drink today, I barely got to this AA meeting sober and I’m going to drink tomorrow”.

-I just thought I should let everybody know before I did it.
-If you really need some help staying sober raising your hand at AA meeting, that’s a discussion meeting can be an absolute miracle.
+I just thought I should let everybody know before I do it.
+If you really need some help staying sober and raising your hand at an AA meeting, that’s a discussion meeting that can be an absolute miracle.

 Because as I notice, I never would admit that I was going to drink to anyone I cared about before I drank.
 Or if I did, I was so callous to their reaction.

-I’d forgot all the reasons I was sober five months, and all I cared about was getting a good feeling hanging out with my friends and I’ve forgotten all the horror that I’d went through to want to stay sober for five months.
-Thus, raising my hand and saying that, yes, I really do want to drink and being really vulnerable with that AA group helped me a lot lot.
+I’d forgotten all the reasons I was sober for five months, and all I cared about was getting a good feeling hanging out with my friends and I’d forgotten all the horror that I’d gone through wanting to stay sober for five months.
+Thus, raising my hand and saying that, yes, I really do want to drink and being really vulnerable with that AA group helped me a lot.

 And that’s one of the best things you can do in an AA meeting is just open up for help

-What often will happen is a lot of suggestions and experience related to that will come into play.
+What often will happen is a lot of suggestions and experiences related to that will come into play.